Journal of Precision Biosciences

 2.3 Study Selection Process

-Two reviewers independently screened titles and abstracts identified during the database search.
+Titles and abstracts identified during the database search were independently screened by two reviewers.
 Full texts of potentially relevant articles were then assessed to determine final eligibility.
 Any disagreements were resolved through discussion, and a third reviewer was consulted when necessary.

 A standardized and pilot-tested data extraction form was used to ensure consistent recording of relevant information.
 Extracted variables included study design, sample size, population characteristics, omics platform used, analytical and normalization methods, quality control procedures, and reported molecular outcomes such as biomarkers or pathway signatures.
 Data related to reproducibility, statistical analysis, and sources of potential bias were also captured.